-This entry was posted in Photography, Picture of the Day, Thoughts and tagged 1970s, 2015, american photography, camera hound, camera nut, cameraphone, cosmic-observation photography, get the image, get the photo, get the picture, get the shot, green truck, hillsborough photography, J-10, jeep, jeep photo, laredo, march 14, nc photography, north carolina photography, photograph, photographer, Photography, pickup truck, Picture of the Day, potd, samsung, samsung alias II, samsung cameraphone, samsung flip phone, samsung stupidphone, snap the image, snap the photo, snap the picture, snap the shot, stupidphone, victoria lea photography.
+This entry was posted in Photography, Picture of the Day, Thoughts and tagged 1970s, 2015, american photography, camera hound, camera nut, cameraphone, cosmic-observation photography, get the image, get the photo, get the picture, get the shot, green truck, hillsborough photography, J-10, jeep, jeep photo, laredo, march 14, north carolina photography, photograph, photographer, pickup truck, Picture of the Day, POTD, samsung alias II, samsung flip phone, stupidphone.

 Love this…any unusual vehicle I love.
 I would love to have a Thing also.

 Those Things…they were odd but, fascinating.

 I love older vehicles and stuff that is different.
 Most, today, are all boring clones.
 Cars used to have style and character.

 YES….
 I can’t tell car from car anymore.
 That is the reason I got a Mini years ago…it was different.